ahlashkari/ALFlowLyzer/README.md

 1. The client confirms the connection by sending a ACK message to the server.
 The sequence number and acknowledgment number are both set to 1.

 + **Delta Start:** It is defined as the time duration between the last handshaking packet and the first non-handshaking request packet sent by the client to the server.
+The timestamp of the last packet in the handshaking process and the first non-handshaking request packet is stored in the memory.
+Next, both these quantities are subtracted to obtain the delta start time.
+However, the function returns NaN in the absence of TCP/IP layer or incomplete handshaking process.